dojo/docs/dojo/io/script.rst

             q: "dojo toolkit"
           },
           load: function(data){
-            //Set the data from the search into the viewbox in nicely formatted JSON targetNode.innerHTML = "<pre>" + dojo.toJson(data, true) + "</pre>";
+            // Set the data from the search into the viewbox in nicely formatted JSON targetNode.innerHTML = "<pre>" + dojo.toJson(data, true) + "</pre>";
           },
           error: function(error){